Ainges/CND-2024/README.md

 You can deploy this project in three different ways:

 1. **Standalone Applications**
    Each service can be deployed as an individual application.
+Instructions for deploying each service in standalone mode are available in their respective folders.

 2. **Docker Containers**
    - Deploy as Docker images available in a container registry.